Fiooodooor/3ds_Max_MaxScript_Relinker/README.md

-# 3dsMax_MaxScript
+# Assets relinker for 3ds max
-Scripting for some of the max functionalities
+Recurency based asset relinker for 3ds Max.
+Not yes finished :)